/

 However, the biggest question is: What should you write about?

-Ideally, write about topics your potential customers are searching.
+Ideally, write about topics that your potential customers are searching for.
 For example, if you’re an addiction center, writing about a celebrity with addiction will likely generate a lot of traffic, though it won’t generate any relevant traffic.

 Most people Googling about that celebrity’s addiction are probably just fans of that celebrity rather than people struggling with addiction themselves.